severygb/portfolio-severyn-gabe/reports/D3-report.md

 captive-imports: models built by overseas manufactures but sold under domestic names.
 For inexplicable reasons it does not include trucks either.
-This limited view is still meaningful however, because the US was the largest automobile market at the time.
+This limited view is still meaningful however, because the US was the largest automobile market at at the time.

 Finding this data for domestic cars may provide additional context to this story.
 Perhaps foreign companies produce more economical cars